WilliamsPaleoLab/Farley_Optimizing_Computing_SDMs/theThesis/theThesis.markdown

 I limit my work to the analysis of model classes in the data-driven tier of SDMs, and do not attempt to characterize the computational time of either parametric or Bayesian approaches.
 Systematic literature review suggests that this is a reasonable simplification to make, because a majority of SDM users utilize these machine learning methods.
 Using the same logic, I limit my analyses to the ```R``` implementations of these SDMs, which ensures that all code libraries are well documented and open source.
 While there are known limitations to the language design and speed of ```R```, the platform is the most widely used for SDM analyses.
 Maxent, the most popular modeling algorithm in recent years, is excluded because (1) it is written in Java, with only R bindings linking it to the R platform and (2) it is not open source, it is distributed as a black-box algorithm for SDM.

 Finally, my methodological approach was strongly limited by computational cost, both in financial and time contexts.
 Each SDM configuration was tested between five and ten times to ensure robust results.
 Experiments in my set ranged from less than five seconds to greater than five hours.
 In order to gather enough data to develop a robust predictive model, I limited the number of very long running models.
 Similarly, I limited my experimentation on virtual servers with very high vCPU counts or memory allocations.
 The cost of these instances was more than an order of magnitude of larger than smaller instances (> $1/hr), so experimentation was shifted to less costly servers.
 More data collected in all areas, particularly on virtual instances with high memory and many CPUs may improve the robustness of my results, particularly for very data-intensive models or severs with advanced hardware capabilities.
+This limits the ability to predict into very advanced configurations.
+The optimization routines I develop here typically call for more data, which is not available, since my training data was truncated due to these limitations.

 #### Data Collection